"Too much sodium increases your blood pressure, a leading risk factor for heart disease and stroke.

 The optimal therapeutic regimen for administration of crystalloid and colloid solutions after extensive burns has not been established.
 Determine the appropriate dose according to the patient's condition and response to treatment when BUMINATE 25% is administered after the first 24 hours following burns.

 Hypoalbuminemia is usually accompanied by a hidden extravascular albumin deficiency of equal magnitude.
 Consider total body albumin deficit when determining the amount of albumin necessary to reverse the hypoalbuminemia.
 Calculate the body albumin compartment to be 80 to 100 mL per kg of body weight when using the patient's serum albumin concentration to estimate the deficit.5,6 Do not exceed a daily dose of 2 g of albumin per kilogram of body weight.

 Administer BUMINATE 25% prior to or during exchange transfusion at a dose of 1g per kilogram body weight.15

 Visually inspect parenteral drug products for particulate matter and discoloration prior to administration.
 BUMINATE 25% is a transparent or slightly opalescent solution, which may have a greenish tint or may vary from a pale straw to an amber color.
 Do not use unless solution is clear of particulate matter and seal is intact.

 - Remove cap from bottle to expose center portion of rubber stopper.

 - Clean stopper with germicidal solution.

 Follow directions for use printed on the administration set container.
-Make certain that the administration set contains an adequate filter.
+Make certain that the administration set contains an adequate filter (15-micron or smaller).

 Additional Buminate 25% Information